Thursday 21 November, 11:39:04

 • Red color: bad or no reception for that base station.
 If the number in the left column is different from zero, reception will be very limited and interruptions in the datastream are very likely.

 • Simulations are done for normal circumstances.
-But - for example - heavy rain will lower signal strength, and so do temperature inversions at low height (hundreds of meters) when the barrier is between the transmitter (= MeteoHelix) and receiver (base stations).
+But - for example - heavy rain will lower signal strength, and so do temperature inversions at low height (hundreds of meters) when the barrier is between the transmitter (= weather station) and receiver (base stations).
 Such atmospheric conditions can lower signal strength significantly by as much as 6 to 10 dB.
 This is one of the reasons applying a "20dB margin" compared to the calculated level by Sigfox

 • Important: this is a simulation and no guarantee!